Skip to main content

 The story you tell yourself about yourself is the most important story you tell…

 The narratives we construct about ourselves shape our outlook on the world and impact how we position ourselves in society.
-This page offers a little insight into some pop my story.
+The stories are our best attempt at forcing the chaotic world to make sense.
+Here's a little about how I've tried to make sense of the world through some of the stories I've told...

 Education